-Apparently Chocolate Could Help To Cure Your Wrinkles
+Apparently, Chocolate Can Help To Cure Your Wrinkles

 We all know that, in moderation, chocolate has been proven to have a ton of health benefits.
 But recent studies have found a brand new one that's got us all excited.